1101101011/nixdotfiles/README.md

 I use the [Hyprland](https://hyprland.org/) desktop environment, which is a dynamic tiling Wayland compositor.
 It provides a modern and efficient user interface with support for advanced features like animations, effects, and custom layouts.

 ### Gallery
+> [!NOTE]
+> This section showcases some screenshots of my Hyprland setup.
+> The configuration for this setup is not yet available in this repository, but it will be added in the future.
 <p align="center">
    <img src="./.github/assets/screenshots/1.png" style="margin-bottom: 15px;"/> <br>
    <img src="./.github/assets/screenshots/2.png" style="margin-bottom: 15px;"/> <br>